 About 20 years ago, we hired Running J to make a video for us to share with people who wanted to use buffalo or bison in their horse training programs.
 We just heard too many horror stories not to try and help the bison.
-In the original video we covered health, sales and feeding.
+In the original video, we covered health, sales, and feeding.
 We have edited those subjects out, as things have changed over the years.
 How to train the calves is still pretty much the same and we hope you find this video helpful in your process.
 We are always here to help, where bison are involved.

 March 6, 2017 12:46 am

 LOMETA — Thousands of years before Spanish settlers introduced cattle to this land of extremes now called Texas, another cloven-hoofed mammal roamed the open range unfettered.
 Comanche Indians called these animals tasiwoo.
 Early pioneers incorrectly dubbed them buffalo.
-During the late 19th century, in a campaign to subjugate Native Americans, hunters almost slaughtered them into extinction.
+During the late 19th century, in a campaign to subjugate Native Americans, hunters almost slaughtered them to extinction.

-But today the American bison is thriving in numbers, not just on public, but private land as well.
+But today the American bison is thriving in numbers, not just on public but private land as well.
 And some ranchers here in Central Texas are making a small, but important, contribution to the growing number.

 Stacy Pauly and her father, Dave Smith, bought a bison bull and eight pregnant cows 20 years ago.
 They live on a windswept Hill Country ranch near Lometa that at one time was home to four generations.
-Pauly wanted to do something different than raising sheep, goats and cattle like her neighbors.
+Pauly wanted to do something different than raising sheep, goats, and cattle like her neighbors.
 Today at Legacy Valley Ranch, they own 28 bison, including a bull named Big Easy and a favorite cow that is blind yet continues to deliver a healthy calf every spring.

 Pauly said she prefers bison for several reasons.
 They graze lightly on the land compared to modern cattle herds that depend on exotic grasses.
 They live longer with lower veterinarian costs.
 A growing demand for lean red meat keeps prices high.
-And she and other producers say they feel a connection to the heritage of the Native Americans who depended on bison for food, shelter and tools made from bones.
+And she and other producers say they feel a connection to the heritage of the Native Americans who depended on bison for food, shelter, and tools made from bones.